Monikagowdabn/pg6/cloudlabs/getting_started.md

 1. Click the **Connect** button on this lab page
 2. Choose **Connect via Browser** for web-based RDP
 3. Enter VM credentials when prompted
-4. The Jump VM will open in a new browser tab
+4. The Jump VM will open **directly in the same window** — no tab switching needed!
+5. The Lab Guide remains visible on the right side while you work on the VM

 > **Important:** You have only **1 attempt** for this lab.
 Please do not delete your resource groups.